 There are two possible types of intracompany transferee visas under this category of L visa: L-1A and L-1B.
 L-1A is an executive or managerial type worker.
-Managerial means you are directing the organization itself (or a department, subdivision or the like), supervise other supervisory, professional, or managerial employees, can hire and fire or make similar decisions, and can control daily activities.
+Managerial means you are directing the organization itself (or a department, subdivision, or the like), supervising other supervisors, professionals, or managerial employees, can hire and fire or similar decisions, and can control daily activities.
 Basically, top of the food chain types.
 Executive means an employee who chiefly deals with the management of the organization and establishes organizational goals and policies.
-An executive has a lot of leeway in decision-making, and is what most people think of when they think of an executive.
+An executive has a lot of leeway in decision-making and is what most people think of when they think of an executive.

 An L-1A visa is valid for up to seven years and it can be used as a legal stepping stone to a green card because it allows dual intent.

 If you are not an executive or manager, you can still apply for an L-1B visa if you have “specialized knowledge.”
 That means they have to have special information regarding the company product and its application internationally or advanced knowledge of the processes and procedures of the company.
 However, USCIS has been tightening the interpretation of specialized knowledge, because it used to be a way to transfer technical personnel easily in order to avoid other visa quota issues.
 This is no longer the case.
 Now employers must submit a lot of paperwork which shows how the employee gained that knowledge, why the information is so closely held, proprietary, or unavailable to U.S. workers, and how that knowledge will be applied.